10-Day African Wildlife Adventure Photography Workshop!

 What camera equipment should I bring?

-→ To get the most out of your images, a good quality DSLR is strongly encouraged.
-Simple point and shoots will often result in frustration and disappointment.
+→ To get the most out of your images, a good quality DSLR or Mirrorless Camera is strongly encouraged.
+Simple point-and-shoot cameras will often result in frustration and disappointment.

-Mid range lenses (70-200mm) for close distance wildlife and wide angle (20-24mm) for landscapes and environmental are also recommended as a wide variety subject matter will be presented to us on a daily basis.
-Most shooting (90%) will be done from safari vehicles so a tripod is not critical, however we bring a small one for our time in Lake Nakuru where we are allowed to leave the vehicle.
-Multiple camera beanbags are strongly recommended so they can be strategically placed on the safari vehicle hard surfaces when shooting.
+Mid range lenses (70-200mm) for close distance wildlife and wide angle (20-24mm) for landscapes and environmental portraits are also recommended as a wide variety of subject matter will be presented to us on a daily basis.
+Shooting will be done from safari vehicles so a tripod is not necissary.
+Multiple camera beanbags can be helpful as they can be strategically placed on the safari vehicle hard surfaces when shooting.
 They help provide a stable platform when shooting with a big lens, as well as protect both the lens and vehicle from scratches.
-A minimum of two beanbags is recommended.
+A minimum of one beanbag is recommended.

-Do not pack beans, as we will purchase beans once in Nairobi for those that brought camera beanbags.
+Do not pack beans, as we will purchase beans once in Arusha for those that bring camera beanbags.
 Bring plenty of camera batteries - it's not uncommon to shoot 500 or more shots on a single game drive if the action is really good.
-Bring plenty of camera memory "cards" as you might be surprised how many images you shoot if a successful hunt is going down.
+Bring plenty of camera memory cards as you might be surprised how many images you shoot if a successful hunt is going down.
 We will typically bring a card wallet with about 75GB worth of cards for the day.
 Bring plenty of digital storage devices, because today's high-res cameras eat up memory.

-A laptop is critical if you wish to view, edit and process, not to mention take advantage of the Photoshop instruction offered.
+A laptop is critical if you wish to view, edit and process, not to mention take advantage of the Photoshop and Lightroom instruction offered.

 When will we be shooting?

-→ In Kenya, any time of the day has potential, but in general, we will be waking and departing on daily game drives before sunrise, returning to base during the mid-day, and then heading out again in the late afternoon till sunset to take advantage of the prime viewing hours and best light.
-Some days we may decide to pack a picnic lunch and bypass the hot lunch back at camp if the shooting is exceptionally promising.
+→ In Tanzania, any time of the day has potential, but in general, we will be waking and departing on daily game drives before sunrise, returning to base during the mid-day, and then heading out again in the late afternoon till sunset to take advantage of the prime viewing hours and best light.
 On some occasions, if we come upon a photo scenario that takes us into the mid-day hours, we will make vehicle arrangements for those who wish to stay and continue photographing and for those who wish to head back to camp.
 Ultimately, our goal is to put you in the best possible position to capture the best images, so some flexibility with the daily schedule is necessary and available.

 Is this a tour or a workshop?

 → It's kind of a mix.
 We do expect you to be familiar with the basic settings of your camera because you don't want to be figuring out basic exposure while a lion pride is bringing down a zebra in front of you - that would probably not be the best situation for getting the "shot," nor for learning.
-However, our instructors will be available in the field with suggestions about exposure, composition and technique; but in general, its best to come with a working knowledge of your camera gear.
+Our instructors will be available in the field with suggestions about exposure, composition and technique; but in general, it's best to come with a working knowledge of your camera gear.
 If you're unsure, we highly recommend you sign up for one of our intro zoo wildlife workshops prior to taking this trip.
-Back at camp though, we have options that are more of a workshop format where we focus specifically on Photoshop post-processing techniques to bring out the most in your images.
+Back at camp though, we have options that are more of a classroom format where we focus specifically on Photoshop and Lightroom post-processing techniques to bring out the most in your images.

 What kind of food will we be eating?